*This post may contain affiliate links for which I earn commissions.*

 I feel that journaling is an important part of a scrapbook page.
 Coupled with your photos, writing allows you to tell meaningful stories.

-Take a deep breath and relax yourself.
+Take a deep breath and relax.
 No one is watching you.
 And it’s not even an exam, and your high school English teacher isn’t standing behind you watching every grammar mistake you made.

 The truth is, you can afford to correct your mistakes in your journaling… As long as you don’t write with actual ink on the actual scrapbooking paper that you’ve so carefully selected… ;-)